Hinckley in Medina County, Ohio — The American Midwest (Great Lakes)

 John Brongers.
 John Brongers came to Hinckley in 1867 with a peddler’s pack and sold his wares door-to-door until he decided to make Hinckley his permanent

 Erected 2002 by the Hinckley Historical Society and The Ohio Historical Society.
 (Marker Number 2-52.)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Ohio Historical Society / The Ohio History Connection series list.

 Location.
 41° 14.259′ N, 81° 44.707′ W. Marker is in Hinckley, Ohio, in Medina County.
 Marker is on Ridge Road (Ohio Route 94) just south of Center Road (Ohio Route 303), on the right when traveling south.
 It is at the Hinckley Township Hall at the entrance to Brongers Park.
 Touch for map.
 Marker is at or near this postal address: 1410 Ridge Rd, Hinckley OH 44233, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Brecksville Township’s First Settler Sikh Gurdwara (approx. 4˝ miles away); Weymouth School (approx. 4˝ miles away); Brunswick United Methodist Church (approx. 5 miles away); John Shepherd - An American Hero (approx. 5.3 miles away); Hampson Post No. 499 G.A.R.
+At least 8 other markers Brecksville Township’s First Settler (approx. 4.2 miles away); Sikh Gurdwara (approx. 4˝ miles away); Weymouth School (approx. 4˝ miles away); Brunswick United Methodist Church (approx. 5 miles away); John Shepherd - An American Hero (approx. 5.3 miles away); Hampson Post No. 499 G.A.R.
 Civil War Memorial (approx. 5.3 miles away); Heritage Farm (approx. 5.6 miles away); Historic Underground Railroad Station (approx. 5.6 miles away).

 Editor’s want-list for this marker.
 Information about the log cabin shown in photograph 5 • Can you help?